 Schools and colleges are likely to be in regular contact with parents and carers.
-Those communications should continue to be used to reinforce the importance of children being safe online.
+Those communications should continue to be used to reinforce the importance of children being safe online and parents and carers are likely to find it helpful to understand what systems schools and colleges use to filter and monitor online use.
 It will be especially important for parents and carers to be aware of what their children are being asked to do online, including the sites they will asked to access and be clear who from the school or college (if anyone) their child is going to be interacting with online.